boldflight/BibleConverter/test_EPUB/output/Jeremiah.md

 [12] “‘But when the seventy years are over, I will punish the king of Babylon and his nation for their sins.
 I will make the land of Babylon an everlasting ruin.
 I, the Lord, affirm it!
 [13] I will bring on that land everything that I said I would.
 I will bring on it everything that is written in this book.
 I will bring on it everything that Jeremiah has prophesied against all the nations.
 [14] For many nations and great kings will make slaves of the king of Babylon and his nation too.
 I will repay them for all they have done.’”

+### Judah and the Nations Will Experience God’s Wrath

 [15] So the Lord, the God of Israel, spoke to me in a vision: “Take this cup from my hand.
 It is filled with the wine of my wrath.
 Take it and make the nations to whom I send you drink it.
 [16] When they have drunk it, they will stagger to and fro and act insane.
 For I will send wars sweeping through them.”
 [17] So I took the cup from the Lord’s hand.
 I made all the nations to whom he sent me drink the wine of his wrath.